artlasovsky/fyrlykt/readme.md

 Support further development of this app [(paypal)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KACYGFTZSTPBW)

 ### Compatibility
-I'm working and testing this app on Windows 10, but it should work on macOS too (all dependencies are cross platform)
+I'm working and testing this app on Windows 10, but it should work on macOS too (all dependencies are cross platform), I tried to build it on virtual machine with macOS, but it fails...
+So if you have build it for macOS, please share it with others.

 ### How to build
 * Install JS dependencies ``` yarn ```